My shopping cart

-Physically active students:
+Physically active learners:

 But that’s not all.
 In studies conducted at the Beckman Institute at the University of Illinois at Urbana-Champaign, researchers found that physical activity is also associated with improved white matter integrity, stating that physical activity improved the white matter integrity of physically fit children aged 9 to 10.
 As the study says: